Dheeraj791/NeuroSense/README.md

 We have now successfully migrated our code to Python using OpenCV’s BackgroundSubtractorMOG2, which is also GMM-based.
 The results are promising, showing clear detection of subtle twitch movements.

-With Python, NeuroSense can grow into a smarter, more accurate tool, helping clinicians identify fasciculations earlier.
+With Python, NeuroSense can grow into a smarter, more accurate tool, helping clinicians and other researchers identify fasciculations earlier.

 Our goal is to support earlier diagnosis of MND and related conditions through accessible and reliable technology.

-## Documentation

-Documentation for Neurosense is available on [Read the Docs](https://github.com/Dheeraj791/NeuroSense/tree/main/Documentation).

 ## Product Highlights